you just need to get your OBC certificate corrected and need to inform the CAT helpdesk about this error.

 An individual aspires to be a professional

-One desire to achieve a thing which is hard-earned [XAT 2019]
+One desires to achieve something that is hard-earned [XAT 2019]

 Only assumption II is implicit